-The Energy Certificate (Sex & Money)
+The Energy Certificate (Sex & Money) by Woody Rainey.

 Mike Hinge Parsec City

 The late Mike Hinge worked with Ron Williams at Donald Deskey Associates designing graphics for exhibits the Deskey organization designed for the U.S. Information Service.
 His interests outside of work were futuristic and the outlet for his ideas was science fiction.
-He did many magazine and book covers for SciFi writers and publishers as well as for national publications like Time Magazine
+He did many magazine and book covers for SciFi writers and publishers as well as for national publications like Time Magazine.

 © Ronald Williams & Woody Rainey 2012